exporo/linking_hosted_zones_action/README.md

 ## Examples to add to pipeline
 ### Example use for Github Actions
 Just add the job link_hosted_zone to your code (You can also add it as a step in your current job).
 You will need to use Secrets for the Access and Secret Keys for AWS.
-As well as change the RECORD_NAME to be the subdomain that will be linked to sub-account and change the ROOT_HOSTED_ZONE_NAME to be the primary domain that RECORD_NAME needs to be linked to.
+As well as change the record to be the subdomain that will be linked to sub-account and change the root_record to be the primary domain that record needs to be linked to.
 #### As a job
 ```
 jobs:
-  hosted_zone:
-    name: Deploys Test Hosted Zone
-    runs-on: ubuntu-latest
-    env:
-        AWS_REGION: eu-central-1
-        ACCOUNT_ID: 770047734416
-        AWS_ACCESS_KEY_ID: ${{ secrets.AWS_SANDBOX_ACCESS_KEY }}
-        AWS_SECRET_ACCESS_KEY: ${{ secrets.AWS_SANDBOX_SECRET_KEY }}
-        ZONE_NAME: testhostedzone.exporo.io
   link_hosted_zone:
     name: Links Name Server to Root
     needs: [hosted_zone]